mvolkmann/blog/src/zig.md

 <a href="https://ziglang.org/documentation/master/std/#A;std:AutoArrayHashMap"
 target="_blank">std.AutoArrayHashMap</a> is similar to `std.AutoHashMap`.
-It differs in the following was described in the docs:
+It differs in the following ways described in the docs:

 - "Insertion order is preserved."
 - "Deletions perform a swap removal on the entries list."